publicissapient-france/kouign-amann-pi/README.md

 ===============

 * Based on Raspbian Wheezy image 2013-12-20, available from [here](http://www.raspberrypi.org/downloads)
-* New Radpberry install should follow:
+* New Raspberry install should follow:
     * Install image on SD card
     * First boot on ethernet
     * To find out the Pi's IP address: nmap -sS -p 22 192.168.1.0/24 |